-Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability
+Principle G: Implementing good practices in transparency, reporting, and audi t to deliver effective accountability

-What this means in practice:- Accountability is about ensuring that those making decisions and delivering services are answerable for them.
+Accountability is about ensuring that those making decisions and delivering services are answerable for them.
 Effective accountability is concerned not only with reporting on actions completed, but also ensuring that stakeholders are able to understand and respond as the council plans and carries out its activities in a transparent manner.
 Both external and internal audit contribute to effective accountability.

-Links to council's valu efficient and transparent; Ambitious, self-aware and improving; Working with Fair, open and sustainable Sub principles: South Lanarkshire Council is committed to:- Sub principies.
-South Lanarkshire Council is committed to G1: Implementing Writing and communicating reports for the public and other stakeholders in good practice in a fair, balanced and understandable style appropriate to the intended transparency audience and ensuring that they are easy to access and interrogate.
-Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand.
-G2: Implementing Reporting at least annually on performance, value for money and good practices in stewardship of resources to stakeholders in a timely and understandable reporting way.
-Ensuring members and senior management own the results reported.
+Both external and internal audit contribute to effective accountability.
+Sub principles: South Lanarkshire Council is committed to:- G1: Writing and communicating reports for the public and other Implementing stakeholders in a fair, balanced and understandable style good practice appropriate to the intended audience and ensuring that they are in easy to access and interrogate. transparency Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand.
+G2: Reporting at least annually on performance, value for money and Implementing stewardship of resources to stakeholders in a timely and good practices understandable way. in reporting Ensuring members and senior management own the results reported.
 Ensuring robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publishing the results on this assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement).
 Ensuring that this Framework is applied to jointly managed or shared service organisations as appropriate.
 Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other, similar organisations.
-G3: Assurance and Ensuring that recommendations for corrective action made by external effective audit are acted upon. accountability Ensuring an effective internal audit service with direct access to members is in place, providing assurance with regard to governance arrangements and that recommendations are acted upon.
+G3: Assurance Ensuring that recommendations for corrective action made by and effective external audit are acted upon. accountability Ensuring an effective internal audit service with direct access to members is in place, providing assurance with regard to governance arrangements and that recommendations are acted upon.
 Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations.
 Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement.
 Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.